-Iraq calls for an end to foreign troops after U.S. killing of Iranian commander
+Iraq calls for foreign troops to leave after U.S. killing of Iranian commander

 Democratic critics of the Republican president have said Trump was reckless in authorising the strike.

-Sayyed Hassan Nasrallah, leader of Lebanon’s powerful, Iran-allied Hezbollah movement, said the U.S. military in the Middle East would pay the price for Soleimani’s death and U.S. soldiers and officers would return home in coffins.

-Hezbollah has had numerous conflicts with U.S. ally Israel, including a month-long war in 2006.

 Heightened fears of war drove Gulf stocks sharply lower on Sunday.
-[L8N29A0CU]

-Trump tweeted on Saturday that Iran “is talking very boldly about targeting certain USA assets”.

-He said the United States has “targeted 52 Iranian sites”, some “at a very high level & important to Iran & the Iranian culture, and those targets, and Iran itself, WILL BE HIT VERY FAST AND VERY HARD”.

 EU foreign policy chief Josep Borrell urged Iran’s foreign minister by phone to work to de-escalate the situation and invited him to Brussels to discuss ways of preserving world powers’ 2015 nuclear deal with Iran.